 Do you know why you would hire a professional engineer?

 In my years of experience, and while at Stonewall, I would say most people do not understand the benefits associated with hiring an engineering firm.
 In most cases it is not necessary but if you are not strategic in your decision, it may cost you your business.

-In this article, we outline 5 reasons why you should consider hiring outside help for your product design.
+In this article, we outline 5 reasons why you should consider hiring outside help for your product development and design.

 To understand why you should hire a PE, you must understand what it means.

 WHAT IS A Professional Engineer STAMP AND WHAT DOES IT MEAN?

 To an employer, it signals your ability to take on a higher level of responsibility.
 Among your colleagues, it means you have the ability to earn their respect.